rhm-1697/AccessViz/README.md

 - **NoData handling.** The dataset marks missing values as `-1`.
 This is preserved as-is through FileFinder and TableJoiner rather than converted to `NaN`, so each downstream function can decide how to treat it: Visualizer filters `-1` out before plotting; the Comparison tool explicitly forces any result row where either input was `-1` back to `-1`, per the assignment spec.
 - **Travel mode defaults.** Each travel mode (car, public transport, walking) maps to one specific time/distance column (see `columns` / `time_columns` / `distance_columns` dictionaries in the notebook).
 A midday time slice was chosen as the default for each mode; column choices are documented inline and can be edited for a different time-of-day or dataset year.
 - **Duplicate/missing ID handling.** FileFinder warns and skips duplicate IDs and IDs with no matching file, rather than failing the whole batch.
-- **Classification scheme.** Static maps use a `quantiles` classification scheme via `mapclassify`, chosen for [your reasoning — e.g. "producing evenly populated, readable class breaks across the skewed travel-time distribution"].
+- **Classification scheme.** Static maps use a `quantiles` classification scheme via `mapclassify`, chosen for producing evenly populated, readable class breaks across the skewed travel-time distribution"].

 ## Known limitations